warmth • connection • change

 Maybe you’re eager to start couples therapy but your partner isn’t.
 You may feel confused, frustrated and worried about what comes next.
 How can you move forward if your partner isn’t sure they want to?

-Clarity Coaching (Discernment Counselling) could be right for you.
+Clarity Coaching (also known as Discernment Counselling) could be right for you.
 It’s for couples in which one person wants to work on the relationship and the other person is not sure they do, or even if they want to stay together.

 what Clarity Coaching offers: